 How to quickly determine whether someone is open-minded.

-Sometimes while discussing a contentious topic, I find myself irritated by the other person.
-I’ve realized that this is due to a subtle distinction in how the other person argues.
+Sometimes while discussing a contentious topic, I find myself irritated by the other person, and I’ve realized that this is due to a subtle distinction in how the other person argues.

-When you pose a point, do they immediately make counter-statements based on what they thought you said, or do they ask questions?
+When you pose a point, do they immediately assert counter-statements based on what they thought you said, or do they ask a question?

 Of course no one can explain an entire philosophy in a few sentences during a conversation.
 Nor can we explain all research in a field, and anticipate all counterarguments in 30 seconds.
 (That’s what books are for!)
 Yet this, frustratingly, seems to me to be the implicit assumption of this kind of reaction.

 Does the other person really think that the people who have spent so much time on this idea haven’t also thought about the counterargument that took two seconds and no prior knowledge to come to?
 I was once guilty of this.
-And I know a lot of otherwise intelligent people that do this.
+And I know many otherwise intelligent people who do this.

-If someone isn’t asking questions, expect that they can’t be convinced.
+If someone isn’t asking questions, expect that they cannot be convinced.